Ways to Invest in Land

 Buying raw land is a very risky investment because it will not generate any income and may not generate a capital gain when the property is sold.
 Moreover, utilizing a farm real-estate loan to purchase land is very risky.
 With these points in mind, it is recommended that most small investors with a yearning to own land or operate a small farm business should utilize the wide variety of ETFs and ETNs which are now making available to small investors opportunities that were once only available to hedge funds.
 By utilizing these types of investment products, investors should be able to fulfill their desire for land-related recreational activities while generating a reasonable return on investment over time.

-QJ Property is professional expert in all types of land and property investment.
+Etimad Property Services team is expert in all types of land and property investment.
 Our long experience in Turkey is key of your success in land investment.
 We are offering a vide range of land portfolio in Turkey.